What are prescription stimulants?

 How can people get treatment for prescription stimulant addiction?

 Behavioral therapies, including cognitive-behavioral therapy and contingency management (motivational incentives), can be effective in helping to treat people with prescription stimulant addiction.
 Cognitive-behavioral therapy helps modify the patient's drug-use expectations and behaviors, and it can effectively manage triggers and stress.
 Contingency management provides vouchers or small cash rewards for positive behaviors such as staying drug-free.
-Read more about drug addiction treatment in our Treatment Approaches for Drug Addiction DrugFacts.
+Read more about drug addiction treatment on the Treatment webpage.

 For more information about prescription stimulants, see our: